Betting Hedge or Hedging in Sports Betting: What is that?

 Hedging in Sports Betting explained

 In the simplest term of meaning, hedging your bets in online or offline sports betting simply means you are playing it smart by playing it safe as you are making moves that put risk minimization at the core of its strategy and planning.
-When you hedge your bets, you are simply protecting yourself your escapable risks while still positioning yourself in strategically advantage stance.
+When you hedge your bets, you are simply protecting yourself from your escapable risks while still positioning yourself in strategically advantageous stance.
 Let’s give an example outside of sports betting:

 Betting Hedge is not Arbitrage Betting

 In most cases, many have mixed up the meaning of hedge betting and arbitrage betting in the spirit of trying to devise a strategy that works for the betting endeavor.
 Let’s make one thing clear.
 Both strategies have their potentials of bringing in wins for bettors in their game but usage context differs.

 The best way to grasp this difference is to pay attention to the context and the way in which pros make use of each strategy in their betting.
 For arbitrage betting, a bettor must have identified some changes or discrepancies in the odds that a bookmaker offers.
 Thus, the driving force and motive of making an arbitrage betting is to leverage on making some profit in their sports bet off of these discrepancies in odds that have been noticed.
 In other words, bettors making arbitrage betting simply make their bets and wagers on different possible outcomes in a simultaneous manner.
 The primary goal here is to make some profit off the discrepancy.

 Conversely, for hedge betting, bettors will also make their wagers on the different possible outcomes of a game or sports event.
 However, the distinguishing characteristics here is that hedge bettors are only increasing their wagers on the different possible outcomes already places in the original wager because of some changes that are noticed in circumstance.
 The primary motive and goal of placing a hedge betting are either to minimize your risk or to bump up your profit margin.